markuspluna/OBXwhitepaper/Whitepaper.md

 - *Smart Contract:* A protocol to digitally facilitate, verify, or enforce the performance of a contract.
 - *Keypair:* When an account is created on Stellar's ledger, they are assigned a public and a private key.
 The private key is used to sign transactions and the public key is used to identify the account.
 These two keys make up the account's keypair.
 - *Underlying:* The asset a derivative contract governs.
 This is what the contracts value is based off of.
 In the case of a call option that gives the owner the right to buy Ethereum, the contract underyling would be Ethereum.
+- *Hedging:* Hedging is a term for making an investment that reduces the risk of another investment.